- In July 2016, Tropicfeel founders Lucas de Gispert and Alberto Espinos went on a 25-day trip through Thailand

 Easyship: What did you learn from the first campaign that you then applied to the second?

 Javier: One of the main learnings we took from the first campaign was that 80% of the success comes from the pre-campaign period.
-This means not only having leads from a marketing perspective but also developing a good logistics and purchasing strategy in order to position your business to get your deliveries to your backers as fast as possible.
+This means not only having led from a marketing perspective but also developing a good logistics and purchasing strategy in order to position your business to get your deliveries to your backers as fast as possible.

 Easyship: What was the most challenging part of the pre-campaign period?